Velocity centroid gradients for absorbing media: Alignment of velocity gradients and magnetic field

 \subsection{Gaussian Fit}

-The angle distribution for all cases and models shows a peak at 90\degree, implying that most cells have a good correspondence between the VCG and $\mathbf{B}$.
-The spread in the distribution, however, implies a natural dispersion, due to statistical process and the nature of MHD media \citep{esquivel2010}.
-In order to reduce the impact of the distribution's natural dispersion and understand better the local-global properties, we divided the data into sub-blocks.
+The angle distribution for all cases and models shows a peak at $\sim$90\degree , implying that most cells have a good correspondence between the VCG and the magnetic field (see Fig. \ref{chap:VGT-CO-fig:hist-uc}).
+However, the spread in the distribution implies a natural dispersion due to statistical processes and the nature of MHD media \citep{esquivel2010}.
+In order to reduce the impact of the distribution’s natural dispersion and to understand better the local-global properties, we divided the data into sub-blocks.

-At each sub-block we found the peak of the distribution for both the VCG and the magnetic field.
-It is then impose that the direction of each sub-block is given by the most common direction, i.e. the peak.
-The direction obtained, represents a local-global property (and therefore, the direction fluctuates between sub-blocks).
-The intensity map (in log space) and the local-global directions are found in Figure \ref{fig:gauss-fitt}.
+At each sub-block, we found the peak of the distribution for both the VCG and the magnetic field.
+Then, for each sub-block, we assigned the most common direction (i.e. the peak) as the only direction for each of the measurements in that sub-block.
+The direction obtained represents a local-global property (and therefore the direction fluctuates between sub-blocks).
+The intensity map (in log space) and the local-global directions are found in Fig. \ref{chap:VGT-CO-fig:gauss-fitt}.
 This process to obtain the local-global direction of the magnetic fields makes the VGT a statistical technique, in the sense that it does not give the actual direction of the magnetic field at each cell, but still gives a local picture.
-With this process the alignment between the VCG and the magnetic field increases, as seen in Figure \ref{fig:gauss-fitt}.
+With this process, the alignment between the VCG and the magnetic field increases because it neglects the width of the distribution and only uses its peak.

 The size of each sub-block is dependent on the local alignment.
-As seen in \citet{yuen2017} depending on the conditions of the sub-block, more or less cells are needed to get a Gaussian like distribution to determine the maximum.
-It is then important consider the compressibility and magnetization, that produces the alignment, when deterring the size of the sub-block.
-Figure \ref{fig:gauss-fitt} presents this analysis with a sub-block size of 100$^2$ cells.
+As seen in \citet{yuen2017}, depending on the conditions of the sub-block, more or fewer cells are needed to obtain a Gaussian-like distribution to determine the maximum.
+If there are too few cells, a distribution will not arise from the data and hence the assignment of where the most common direction will be is ill-defined.
+However, once there are a sufficient number of points to determine the shape of the distribution, the addition of extra points will not gain any new information and will only lose spatial information.
+In this case, it is complicated to determine where these limits lie, as they depend on the compressibility and magnetization that produces the alignment.
+Fig. \ref{chap:VGT-CO-fig:gauss-fitt} presents this analysis with a sub-block size of 100$^2$ cells.

-The larger the sub-block the more points and there fore the better the constrains on the distribution.
-To asses the effects of the sub-block size in the calculations we estimated the reduction factor, $R$.
-The reduction factor is analogous to the Rayleigh factor used in dust alignment theory and has been used in the context of the VGT \citep{greenberg1968}.
+To assess the effects of the sub-block size in the calculations we estimated the Alignment Measure (AM).
+The AM is analogous to the Rayleigh factor used in dust alignment theory and has been used in the context of the VGT \citep{greenberg1968}: